 - Making the move to using eCRFs and EDCs requires a lot of software training.

-Why cloud-based systems are best
+Why cloud-based systems are better

-Here’s why the misconceptions above, have proved to be false:
+Here’s why the misconceptions above have proved to be false:

 - Using eCRFs for studies can be much more cost effective.